 We consider poetry of any style.
 Please limit poetry submissions to no more than five poems.
 Please limit the number of cat poems (unless, of course, they are really, really good cat poems).

-We are also currently seeking submissions of comics, graphic fiction, nonfiction, or poetry, photo and video essays, spoken word pieces, and audio prose and poetry–the kind of multi-media writing and art we can’t easily publish in our print magazine.
+We seek submissions of comics, graphic fiction, nonfiction, or poetry, photo and video essays, spoken word pieces, and audio prose and poetry–the kind of multi-media writing and art.